projectcontour/contour/design/httpproxy-header-rewrite.md

 type HeaderPolicy struct {
 	// Set sets the specified headers replacing any existing values associated with the header names.
 	// +optional
-	Set []HeaderAddition `json:"set,omitempty"`
+	Set []HeaderValue `json:"set,omitempty"`
 	// Remove removes any headers whose name matches those specified.
 	// +optional
 	Remove []string `json:"remove,omitempty"`
 }

-// HeaderAddition defines a header key/value pair to be added to those sent to or return from a service. type HeaderAddition struct {
+// HeaderValue defines a header key/value pair to be added to those sent to or return from a service. type HeaderValue struct {
 	// Name is the header key to add.
 	Name string `json:"name"`
 	// Value is the header value to add.